thiennguyen93/thiennguyen93.github.io/source/cv/index.md

 ---

 Hello, I’m Thien, a <span id="typed"></span> based in Ho Chi Minh City, Vietnam.
-With a passion for programming and web/app development, I aspire to become a full-stack developer.
+With a passion for programming and web/app development, I aspire to become a full-stack developer.<br />
 I thrive in collaborative environments and believe in continuous learning.
 I'm eager to join innovative teams where I can learn from others, contribute my skills, and enhance my abilities.

 ### <span class="tag mr-2 is-info is-size-6"><i class="fas fa-info-circle"></i></span> <span style="color: #4a4a4a;">Information</span>